Bank for International Settlements: Irving Fisher Committee

 The Irving Fisher Committee on Central Bank Statistics gathers 100 members, mostly national central banks as well as a few regional organizations such as the Center for Latin American Monetary Studies (CEMLA), Central American Monetary Council, and South East Asian Central Banks Research and Training Centre (SEACEN).
 It is led by an 11-member executive elected by its members.

 Reserve policy is also important, especially to consumers and the domestic economy.
 To ensure liquidity and limit liability to the larger economy, banks cannot create money in specific industries or regions without limit.
 To make bank depositing and borrowing safer for customers and reduce the risk of bank runs, banks are required to set aside or "reserve".

 Reserve policy is harder to standardize, as it depends on local conditions and is often fine-tuned to make industry-specific or region-specific changes, especially within large developing nations.
 For instance, the People's Bank of China requires urban banks to hold 7% reserves while letting rural banks continue to hold only 6%, and simultaneously telling all banks that reserve requirements on certain overheated industries would rise sharply or penalties would be laid if investments in them did not stop completely.
 The PBoC is thus unusual in acting as a national bank focused on the country and not on the currency, but its desire to control asset inflation is increasingly shared among BIS members who fear "bubbles", and among exporting countries that find it difficult to manage the diverse requirements of the domestic economy, especially rural agriculture, and an export economy, especially in manufactured goods.

 Effectively, the PBoC sets different reserve levels for domestic and export styles of development.
 Historically, the United States also did this, by dividing federal monetary management into nine regions, in which the less-developed western United States had looser policies.

 For various reasons, it has become quite difficult to accurately assess reserves on more than simple loan instruments, and this plus the regional differences has tended to discourage standardizing any reserve rules at the global BIS scale.
 Historically, the BIS did set some standards which favoured lending money to private landowners (at about 5 to 1) and for-profit corporations (at about 2 to 1) over loans to individuals.
 These distinctions reflecting classical economics were superseded by policies relying on undifferentiated market values – more in line with neoclassical economics.

 Financial Stability Institute

 The Financial Stability Institute is dedicated to debates and exchanges of practices among supervisors and financial stability policymakers.
 It was established in 1999 in the wake of the 1997 Asian financial crisis.
 It has been led by Josef Tošovský from December 2000 to December 2016, and by Fernando Restoy since January 2017.

+The FSI's mandate is to support the implementation of global regulatory standards and sound supervisory practices by authorities worldwide.
+Its main activities include organizing outreach events, issuing publications, and providing online capacity development for supervisors.